buerokratt/Data-Anonymizer/Docker_Project/README.md

 #### Process

 1. Select a sample of data for labelling
-2. Upload the corpus from the UI
+2. Upload the corpus from the UI.
+Corpus is a simple text file containing sentences split by new lines ([Sample Corpus](korpus.txt)).
 3. Label the corpus manually in the labelling interface
 4. Start training the model